Adrian joined the CBSO in 2011 as Principal Percussion and became Section Leader in

-Adrian was appointed Head of Percussion at Birmingham Conservatoire in 2014 and continues to tutor the National Youth Orchestra’s percussion section.
-He was formerly Professor of Percussion at the Guildhall School of Music for four years.
+Adrian was Head of Percussion at Birmingham Conservatoire in 2014-2019 and was formerly Professor of Percussion at the Guildhall School of Music.

 Whilst a student in Manchester, Adrian won the prestigious BBC’s Young Musician of the Year in 1998 and founded the percussion quartet, 4-MALITY in 1999.

 Adrian claims that his most memorable moment with the CBSO to date was performing the notorious snare drum in Shostakovich 7 at the Proms with Nelsons, calling it ‘a truly terrifying and rewarding experience … Never felt adrenalin like it’.
-He also enjoys the CBSO Percussion Ensemble Schools’ Concerts, describing them as ‘a true percussive spectacle and an awesome force to be reckoned with’.
-Always partial to a spot of fancy dress, Adrian is immensely proud of the percussion section’s fine efforts in the Festive and Friday Night Classics (particular highlight: inflatable turkey).
+He also enjoys the CBSO Percussion Sections Family Concerts, describing them as ‘a true percussive spectacle and an awesome force to be reckoned with’.
+Always partial to a spot of fancy dress, Adrian is immensely proud of the percussion section’s fine efforts in the Festive and Friday Night Classics.

-A keen cricketer, Adrian is the fixture secretary and wicket keeper for the CBSO Cricket Team and loves travelling the world to support the England Team.
+A keen cricketer, Adrian is the wicket keeper for the CBSO Cricket Team and used to travel the world to support the England Team.
 He also cites skiing as a new found obsession.